crisalid/HistogramEmotionDetector/README.md

 # HistogramEmotionDetector
-Experimental emotion detector with no deep learning used for classification System requirements:
+Experimental emotion detector with no deep learning used for classification.
+System requirements:
 OpenCV 4, Dlib, additional libraries listed in the header. to run the code just type in python3 custom_histogram5.py